 I could spend a lengthy paragraph explaining the plot of this ‘nonsense comedy’.
-Suffice to say, all you need to know is that this is an update of Jeff Lau’s hugely popular ‘A Chinese Odyssey’ films but with Ronald Cheng in the lead role instead of Chow Sing-Chi.
+Suffice to say, all you need to know is that this is an update of Jeff Lau’s hugely popular ‘A Chinese Odyssey’ films but with Ronald Cheng in the lead role instead of Stephen Chow.
 Already, many reading may have made their decision based on this sparse information: Ronald Cheng further pushed into the mould of the new Chow will undoubtedly upset quite a few, while others may be eager to see if the post-modern historical comedy still has legs.

 Ultimately, Ronald Cheng is good as the dopey thief turned unwilling participant in a battle between immortals and the director spares little detail as he sends up recent Chinese epics like ‘Red Cliff’.
 These minor pluses – along with a cameo-laden cast – might just recommend it beyond its target Cantonese audience.
 Be warned though – comedies of this ilk are like apple-bobbing in hot tarmac: you may get the odd treat along the way, but it may cost you significant pain and discomfort to achieve this.